Home

 What is The Living Tradition?

 All of our events are family-friendly and are open to the public.
 Admission prices for dances and concerts are modest, and children under 18 years are free with a paid adult.
-We ask for a contribution of $3 to $5 per person at our music jams to defray rental costs.
 Bring your friends, make new friends, get some exercise (dancing), or just relax and enjoy traditional American music.

 Our Concerts